kkbest/MultilevelProcessEnvironment/README.md

 ###src/main/resources/log4j.properties
 Use this to tweak log4j output.
 If you want to store logs in a separate file, this is the point to configure it.

+##Startup
+The main class is at.jku.dke.mba.environment.Environment, which must be started in order to get the multilevel business process environment running.

+The multilevel process environment checks, in a configurable interval, which MBAs in the MBA database have been altered and calls the execution engine.
+The execution engine resolves any actions that need to be taken and updates the MBA accordingly.

+##Examples

 ##References
 [1] Christoph Schütz, Lois M. L. Delcambre and Michael Schrefl: